IRF1991/GrowFit/README.md

 ### Device identification system (`device_id`)

-GrowFit uses a unique device identifier (`device_id`) to associate local data and synchronize it with the backend.
-The behavior is as follows:
+GrowFit uses a unique device identifier (`device_id`) generated and managed in the Flutter app.
+The updated behavior is as follows:

-- When the backend starts, if the file `data/device_id.txt` does not exist, the console will prompt whether the environment is for testing:
-  - If you answer `y` or `Y`, a `device_id` with the prefix `te_` (testing) is generated.
-  - If you answer anything else (or just press Enter), a `device_id` with the prefix `us_` (end user) is generated.
+- When the app starts, Flutter generates a `device_id` with the prefix `us_` (end user) or `te_` (testing) and stores it locally.
-- The `device_id` is saved in `data/device_id.txt` and reused in future sessions.
+- The `device_id` is used for all data operations and synchronization with the backend.
-- If you do not answer in the console and perform an action from the UI (e.g., create a new routine), a `device_id` with the prefix `us_` is generated automatically.
+- The backend does not generate or manage the `device_id`; it only receives and uses the one provided by Flutter.
-- The system guarantees that a valid `device_id` always exists, even after migrations or accidental file deletions.
+- This ensures the app works offline and the identifier is always available, even after migrations or accidental file deletions.
-- The `/device_id` endpoint of the REST API exposes the current identifier for frontend queries.
+- The `/device_id` endpoint of the REST API can be used for validation or synchronization if needed.

 This mechanism is fundamental for data management and synchronization between devices, without requiring user authentication.
+Only logs/history are associated with the device_id; all other data remains local to the device.

 ## Technology
 - **Backend**: Python 3.8+, FastAPI, Pandas, ML (future)